Service Dogs

 - unobtrusive behavior in all public situations, including restaurants and public transportation;

-- clean toileting habits, ability to relieve on command
+- ability to relieve on command

 Requirements